-Most designers, regardless of whether you are self employed or an employee, have a to-do list full of all kinds of different tasks that are fighting for attention.
-It may include finalizing a project for one client, working on an estimate for another client, responding to emails, recording payments and working on financials, etc.
+Most designers, regardless of whether you’re self-employed or an employee, have a to-do list full of all kinds of different tasks that are fighting for attention.
+It may include finalizing a project for one client, working on an estimate for another client, responding to emails, recording payments, and working on financials, etc.

-1. Respect Deadlines
+1. Respect Deadlines for Tasks

-When working for clients the most obvious factor that determines priority and urgency is the deadline.
-If your project has a deadline approaching or if you are behind the pace to meet a deadline in the future, the work should have some added urgency.
+When working for clients, the most obvious factor that determines priority and urgency is the deadline.
+If your project has a deadline approaching or if you’re behind the pace to meet a deadline, the work should have some added urgency.

 2. Set Milestone Deadlines

 Assign each part with a deadline to hit a certain milestone that will allow you to move on to the next step, and use these self-imposed deadlines to help with prioritizing.
-This way rather than just seeing the final deadline, which may seem like it is far off into the future, you’ll have a clear understanding of the smaller steps involved in the project and what you need to do now in order to stay on pace.
+This way, rather than just seeing the final deadline, which may seem like it’s far off into the future, you’ll have a clear understanding of the smaller steps involved in the project and what you need to do now in order to stay on pace.

 Staying on pace with a project can also have an impact on everything else that you are working on.
-If one project gets off track you may need to dedicate extra time to getting caught up, which of course takes time away from your other projects.
-So staying on course will allow you to prioritize effectively, rather than being forced to dedicate your time to certain things because you’re behind.
+If one project gets off track, you may need to dedicate extra time to getting caught up, which of course takes time away from your other projects.
+So staying on course will allow you to prioritize effectively, rather than being forced to dedicate your time to catch up.

 3. Consider the Consequences

 For example, you may have a client project that would be disastrous if you can’t meet the deadline.
-Maybe the client has other things, such as a marketing campaign, that are dependant upon you getting your work done by a specific date.
+Maybe the client has other things, such as a marketing campaign, that is dependent upon you getting your work done by a specific date.
 On the other hand, you may have a client project that has an upcoming deadline, but there really are no significant consequences if it falls a little behind schedule.

 Another factor to consider is your relationship with the client.
 If it’s a client that you have worked with for a while and have always met deadlines, they may be more understanding if you’re struggling to meet a deadline (depending on the situation).
 Or you may have a situation where you’re working with a new client and hoping to get more work or referrals in the future from this client.
 In this case, your relationship with the client may be important enough to shuffle things around to get the work done.

-4. Consider Payment Terms
+4. Consider the Payment Terms

 Likewise, there may be a situation where a client has already paid for your services and you just need to complete the work.
 Completing this client’s work may take priority since they have already paid for your time.

-5. Consider Time Required
+5. Consider the Time Required

-There may be times when you have two or more equally urgent tasks that are competing for your attention.
-However, although they are equally urgent they may not require the same amount of time to complete.
+There may be times when you have two or more equally urgent tasks that competing for your attention.
+However, although they’re equally urgent, they may not require the same amount of time to complete.

-6. Set Monthly Goals and Work Backwards
+6. Set Monthly Goals and Work Backward

-Setting goals can be very helpful for determining what needs to go on your to-do list.
+Setting goals can be very helpful in determining what needs to go on your to-do list.
 This process is made a little bit easier if you take a look at the big picture before setting your to-do list for a particular day.
 Try starting with monthly goals of what needs to be done.
 Then look at the specific actions or tasks that need to be done in order to reach this goal.
-For the first week of the month take the most urgent actions, those with deadlines and those that are foundational for other tasks, and put them onto a to-do list for the week.
+For the first week of the month, take the most urgent actions, those with deadlines, and those that are foundational for other tasks, and put them onto a to-do list for the week.
 Then you can plan your week more effectively by splitting them up and setting certain things that need to get done each day.

 7. Schedule a Percentage of Your Time for Personal Projects